← Back to Petra Tickets

 Should I hire a guide at Petra?

 Optional.
-Licensed guides are available at the visitor centre starting from 50 JOD for a 2-hour Treasury route up to 100+ JOD for a full-day with Monastery climb.
-Self-guided is feasible — interpretive signs are bilingual Arabic/English, the trails are well-marked, and our 5-minute audio history orients you for the day.
+Licensed local guides are available at the visitor centre for hourly hire or full-day routes — agree the rate in JOD before you set off.
+Self-guided is feasible: interpretive signs are bilingual Arabic/English, the trails are well-marked, and our 5-minute audio history orients you for the day.
 Guides add real value for visitors who want context on Nabataean religion, water engineering, or the Christian-era reuse phase.

 Where should I stay near Petra?